Louise-Jeanne Tiercelin de La Colleterie: Biography

-Louise-Jeanne was born in Mortagne on 26 December 1746, as the daughter of Jeanne-Jacqueline Vautorte and a guardsman named Pierre Tiercelin de La Colleterie.
-At the age of 11, she was recruited by Dominique Guillaume Lebel to be trained with the purpose of becoming a petite maîtresse (unofficial mistress) of King Louis XV of France in Parc-aux-Cerfs, and was finally installed as such at the age of 16 in 1762.
-When she arrived, Marguerite-Catherine Haynault and Lucie Madeleine d'Estaing were already staying at the Parc-aux-Cerfs.
+At the age of 11, she was recruited by palace valet Dominique Guillaume Lebel to be trained to become a petite maîtresse (unofficial mistress) of King Louis XV of France at his Parc-aux-Cerfs residence in the grounds of the Palace of Versailles.
+She assumed this position at the age of 16 in 1762.
+When she arrived, two other petites maîtresses Marguerite-Catherine Haynault and Lucie Madeleine d'Estaing were already staying at the Parc-aux-Cerfs.